stvius/Clustering-of-neighborhoods-project/README.md

-# IBM_Coursera_Capstone
+# Segmenting and Clustering Neighborhoods in Toronto

 This repository is for IBM Data Science Capstone project

+### Table of Contents:
+1- Web Scraping with BeautifulSoup.
+2- Joining location coordinates.
+3- Clustering Neighbourhoods.